Death of Wishma Sandamali

 Wishma was the 17th person to die in Japanese immigration detention since 2007.
 Her death prompted renewed criticism of Japan's strict immigration control, which accepted only 0.4% of asylum applications in 2019.
-In December 2022, an inquest panel overturned prosecutors' decision to discontinue criminal investigation into immigration officials.
-A civil lawsuit against the Japanese government is ongoing.
+Prosecutors have dropped charges against immigration officials.
+Civil lawsuits against the Japanese government seeking compensation and the release of surveillance footage are ongoing.

 Early life

 Wishma Sandamali was born in Elpitiya, Sri Lanka, on December 5, 1987.
 She arrived in Japan in June 2017 on a student visa to attend a Japanese-language school in Chiba Prefecture.
 She soon began missing classes as she suffered violence from her Sri Lankan boyfriend who was living with her, and allowance from her family stopped coming.
 Unable to pay the tuition, she was expelled from the school and lost her visa status in June 2018.